 The James Brothers join William “Bloody Bill” Anderson’s group

-After Taylor lost his right arm to a shotgun blast in the summer of 1864, the James brothers joined a Bushwhacker group led by William “Bloody Bill” Anderson.
+After a shotgun blast took off Taylor’s right arm in the summer of 1864, the James brothers joined a Bushwhacker group led by William “Bloody Bill” Anderson.

 William “Bloody Bill” Anderson was a member of Quantrill’s Raiders.
 Anderson, perhaps falsely, implicated Quantrill in a murder in Texas, leading to Confederate authorities arresting him.